-I feel like there is a wealth of information about what NOT to include in your life.
+There is a wealth of information about what NOT to include in your life.
 There are countless articles on which ingredients are bad, which chemicals to avoid, what foods not to eat.
 Great, that is a good start, but begs the question…”What do I use instead?”
-Here is my efforts in answering this question about natural cosmetics
+Here is an offer in answer this question about natural cosmetics.

 Ok, let’s talk natural cosmetics.
 I do not wear makeup very often.
 Now that I don’t work in an office and find few occasions where I feel the need to wear makeup and typically lip balm is my only embellishment.
 Recently, I was scheduled to attend a convention for work and wanted to be able to wear makeup, but wanted non-toxic products.